OpenLI-NZ/openli/README.md

 * Try installing the latest 'develop' branch of openli itself from https://github.com/OpenLI-NZ/openli

-  If all else fails, send us an email at openli-support@waikato.ac.nz and someone will try to help you.
+  If all else fails, send us an email at support@openli.nz and someone will try to help you.

 ---